manjunathcw/githubdemo/README.md

 # githubdemo
-this is one repo to creating usage of github
+this is one repo to demonstrate the sage of github